-The UDN continues to accept new patients for evaluation and support research into undiagnosed and rare conditions.
-Since NIH Common Fund support for the UDN ends in June 2022, we are working on sustainability strategies, including the development of a foundation, to support the work of the network.
+UDN sites continue to evaluate participants and support research into undiagnosed and rare conditions.
+Since NIH Common Fund support for the UDN is ramping down, we are working on sustainability strategies, including the development of a foundation, to support the work of the network.
 We aim to make the transition from the current UDN to a sustainable model seamless and smooth for patients and families.
 If you are interested in partnering with the UDN on sustainability efforts, please contact UDN@hms.harvard.edu.